Takata Airbags Settlement

 Our attorneys have extensive experience with automobile mass litigation, including lawsuits related to Continental airbags, GM ignition switches, and Volkswagen emissions fraud.
 We have won jury awards and settlements against automakers in the past, and our work in this area makes us uniquely qualified to handle large and complex class action cases.

-If you or a loved one were injured by shrapnel from a Takata airbag, contact us immediately for a free, no-obligation consultation.
+If you or a loved one were injured by a defective Takata airbag, contact us immediately for a free, no-obligation consultation.
 These lawsuits are time-sensitive, so it is crucial that you reach out to us as soon as possible to determine if you are owed money.